cfdeinza/reinforcement-learning-rendezvous/logs/notes.md

 - `rdv_trajectory_y` entered the corridor pointed in the +y direction, but it is not very efficient (it makes a very big arc before entering)
 - `rdv_trajectory_rot` is the first trajectory that entered a rotating corridor
 - `rdv_trajectory_rot2` also entered the rotating corridor, but using a simpler reward function: closing bubble, penalize control effort, +2 reward for entering the corridor, no collision penalty (see `demo` on colab).
 I think I rewarded the corridor entry too much, because the agent tries to get to the corridor as fast as possible.
+- `rdv_trajectory_rot3`: this is the first trajectory where I used the corridor axis as part of the observed state.
+I used the bubble reward function, but the episode ends if a collision occurs (bad).
+Took about 420k timesteps to achieve successful approach.
+There is an issue with the model file.

 ## Evaluations files:
 Each `evaluations_#.npz` file corresponds to the evaluations recorded while training one of the models. (except for `evaluations_5M.npz`, that just shows how inefficient the learning is during 5M time-steps)